Week 2: Idyllwild! Mountains! Moving Along! (Miles 117.3-226.2)

 When I got into Idyllwild, I hadn’t showered or done laundry in 10 days.
 This, folks, was past my edge.
 I was uncomfortable to the point of emotional distress.
 This may sound bougie but after a week and a half of desert sweating, plus my time of the month, I was repulsive, both sweaty and cracked, disgusted by myself.
 The coin showers at the San Jacinto Ranger Station Campground felt like the best ten minutes of my life – and I’ve had a lot of solid ten minute chunks of existence #butreally #dobetterboys.

 IDYLLWILD.
 WAS.
 GLORIOUS.
 It’s a walkable touristy adorable mountain trail town.
 Coffee!
 Bagged salads!
 I spent most of the afternoon wandering in and out of the grocery store and chatting on the phone in the town square.
-I got hit on in said town square twice and asked for my number (by a teenager who scurried away when I told him my age) in the grocery store once, affirming my belief that looks, or even cleanliness, genuinely do not matter and as long as it has skin and a pulse, straight dudes will shoot their shit.
+I got hit on in said town square twice and asked for my number (by a teenager who scurried away when I told him my age) in the grocery store once, affirming my belief that looks, or even cleanliness, genuinely do not matter and as long as it has skin and a pulse, straight dudes will shoot their shot.
 Glorious?
 Actually, horrified.
 Trail, please!

 San Jacinto: Yes, It’s Worth The Climb